-During our review of journal entries posted throughout fiscal year 2009 we became aware that several manual adjustments were posted through an edit function that effectively overrode and circumvented the normal double-sided journal entry process.
+During our review of journal entries posted throughout the past several fiscal years we became aware that several manual adjustments were posted through an edit function that effectively overrode and circumvented the normal double-sided journal entry process.
 In addition, we noted instances where the journal entry documentation that was being maintained was inadequate to support the transactions selected for testing.